wordtoword/glowing-umbrella/en/stripe-1.md

 [![Image from Gyazo](https://t.gyazo.com/teams/diverta/e9e79640827b9df7295d00da4803c7f7.png)](https://diverta.gyazo.com/e9e79640827b9df7295d00da4803c7f7)
 -->

 To test the cancellation process, repeat checkout verification steps 1 - 3 for the cancellation endpoint.
-The member will be automatically removed from the associated product groups, and their Stripe subscription ID will be automatically unlinked from their Kuroco account.
+The member will be automatically removed from the associated product groups, and their Stripe subscription ID will be unlinked from their Kuroco account.
 For more details, see [Second tutorial - Customer ID & Subscription ID](#link).

 [[info]] Note that subscriptions are canceled immediately without redirecting to a confirmation page.